Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 Prior to updating SLS, at a minimum, answers to the following questions must be known:

-1. Will user traffic (non-administrative) come in via the CAN, CHN or is the site air-gapped?
+1. Will user traffic (non-administrative) come in via the CAN or CHN, or is the site air-gapped?

    By default when upgrading to CSM 1.2, non-administrative user traffic is migrated from the CAN to the CHN while minimizing changes.
 If instead it is desired that the non-administrative user traffic continue to come in via the CAN, or if the site is air-gapped,